-At St. Mary le Wigford Church visitors could explore the everyday objects (wardrobes, rocking chairs, umbrellas) that offered up some extraordinary stories.
+At St. Mary le Wigford Church visitors could explore the everyday objects that offered up some extraordinary stories.
 As they interacted, each revealed memories hidden inside.

 Through a playful use of scent and immersive technology, light artist and storyteller Thomas Buckley inspired a feeling of connection.